genius-schule/blockly-rpi-genius/README.md

 4. Install <a href="https://raspap.com/#docs">raspap</a> and `onboard`, a virtual keyboard (raspap user: `admin`, password: `secret`, raspap wifi ssid: `raspi-webgui`, password: `ChangeMe`).
 5. Install `matplolib` and the grove package (original can be found <a href="https://github.com/Seeed-Studio/grove.py">here</a>, but this is not working on 03.08.2023, a working version is in `./files`)
 6. Clone this git repository
-7. Install the desktop files by coping the .desktop files in `./files/desktop` to `~/Desktop`, the file `blocklyServer.desktop` has to be copied to `/etc/xdg/autostart`!
+7. Install the desktop files by coping the .desktop files in `./files/desktop` to `~/Desktop`.
+8. The file `blocklyServer.desktop` has to be copied to `/etc/xdg/autostart`, but only if the Pi is used with VNC.
+To install the webserver, see the corresponding section.

 install these packages: